Brihanmumbai Municipal Corporation: Legislature

 In order to make the administration of the city convenient, it has been divided into seven zones.
 Further, these seven zones have 3 to 5 wards each.
 In total, Mumbai has been divided into 24 administrative wards that are ordered alphabetically from Ward A to Ward T. The 24 administrative wards are further divided into 227 civic electoral wards or constituencies.
 The smallest of the 24 administrative wards is the B-Ward with only 3 electoral wards while the P North-Ward is the largest with 16 electoral wards.

 Every electoral ward is led by a Corporator.
 The Corporator is the in-charge of the electoral ward and is responsible towards its development in general.

 As is the case with Legislative Bodies, the Elections for electing the Corporators is held every 5 years.
-The previous elections were held in 2017.
-The 2017 elections was the first time 31 candidates contested from a single ward (164).
-Raghvendra Singh was one of the youngest independent candidate at age 21 to fight the election.
+The previous elections were held in 2026.
 Harshad Karkar from Shiv-Sena was the youngest candidate at age 23 to win the Elections in 2017.

 The Corporators among themselves are to elect a Mayor who is the First Citizen of Mumbai.
 Mayors have two distinct roles- the decorative role of representing and upholding the dignity of the city and the functional role of presiding over the deliberations of the Corporation.
 As the presiding authority at the Corporation Meetings, his/her role is confined to the four corners of the Corporation Hall.
 The decorative role, however, extends far beyond the city and the country to other parts of world.
 This is seen whenever a foreign dignitary or a V.V.I.P. visits the city and the State Government invites the Mayor to receive the honoured guest on behalf of the Citizens.
 Thus, when the Mayor receives or sees the guest off, he does it on behalf of all the citizens of Mumbai.
 Similarly, when the Mayor accords a civic reception or presents a civic address to a Monarch, or a President or a Prime Minister of any country, he does so in the name of the Mumbai Municipal Corporation and the citizens of Mumbai.
 In such situations, the Mayor is seen as the First Citizen.
 Mayor is also given a place of prominence at Civic, Government and other social functions.
 The term of the office of the Mayor is 2.5 years.

+Current members

+The 227 wards of the Brihanmumbai Municipal Corporation and their councillors are listed below in the serial wise order.
+The last elections were held on 15 January 2026 with their results being declared on 16 January 2026.